kubeflow/website/content/docs/other-guides/multi-user-overview.md

 +++
-title = "Multi-user Isolation Support" description = "Isolation of user created resources for convenience and organization" weight = 50
+title = "Multi-user Isolation" description = "Isolation of user-created resources for convenience and organization" weight = 50
 +++

-Kubeflow v0.6 release enables support for multi-user isolation of user created resources in a Kubeflow deployment.
+As of v0.6, Kubeflow supports for multi-user isolation of user-created resources in a Kubeflow deployment.
 The primary purpose of this functionality is to enable multiple users to operate on a shared Kubeflow deployment without stepping on each others' jobs and resources.
 It provides the users with the